XGavinp/CompsDeptWebsite/README.md

 # CompsDeptWebsite

-This is the Official  Github Repository for Computer Department  Website
+This is the Official  Github Repository for Computer Department  Website at DBIT

 College - Don Bosco Institute of Technology https://comps.dbit.in/